Monthly Archives

 By | Serial | No Comments

 Strickland couldn’t sleep.
 He could not get Rhea out of his mind.
 He had thought of her almost every day since she was sixteen but not like this.
-From the midnight he’d first met her on the dusty border in Tecate Mexico up until last night, his thoughts had always been about protecting her.
+From the night he’d first met her on the border in Tecate up until last night, his thoughts had always been about protecting her.
 But seeing her in the moonlight brushing crumbs off her breast, gave a jolt to his groin he’d never expected.
 He shook off those thoughts, got out of bed at five decided to go to work.
 He grabbed a raspberry yogurt from his fridge and left.
 He had to walk past Rhea’s apartment to get to the garage.
-He slowed a little and looked; her sheer curtains were closed but he could see her silhouette inside, bent over her table, asleep next to an empty Tommy’s bag.
+He slowed a little and looked; her curtains were closed but they were sheer enough that he could see her silhouette inside, bent over her table, asleep next to an empty Tommy’s bag.

-At six-thirty, a ray of sunlight poured through Rhea’s window and onto her head.
+At six-thirty, sunlight poured through Rhea’s curtains, onto her head.
 She resisted it and stayed asleep until her phone beeped five minutes later, waking her.
 She had a text.
 From Manny.
 He wanted her to come in at eight.
 She hoped it was good news, she hoped he liked what she’d sent him and was going to pay her.
 Today.

 Glazed